developer3389/network-censorship-analysis/README.md

 ---

 #### The User's Asymmetric Advantage
-When users control the code, they own the bypass.
+When users control the code, they own the bypass for internet censorship.
 They can tweak their own handshakes, inject custom jitter, or even program specific traffic patterns on the fly.
 Unlike commercial VPNs that have to play by network rules, individual users have zero constraints.
 They can pull off the wildest stunts—like tunneling traffic inside Word docs or Excel sheets.
 This gives every user full control over their own traffic fingerprint.
 It's safe to assume that this concept holds great potential.

 #### Distributing custom protocols among trusted users